Critical Review: Pactiv Evergreen (NASDAQ:PTVE) vs. Reynolds Consumer Products (NASDAQ:REYN)

-Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the superior business?
-We will contrast the two companies based on the strength of their risk, dividends, profitability, valuation, institutional ownership, earnings and analyst recommendations.
+Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the better business?
+We will contrast the two businesses based on the strength of their analyst recommendations, earnings, dividends, valuation, institutional ownership, profitability and risk.

+26.3% of Reynolds Consumer Products shares are owned by institutional investors.
+Comparatively, 19.8% of Pactiv Evergreen shares are owned by institutional investors.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares Reynolds Consumer Products and Pactiv Evergreen’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Reynolds Consumer Products and Pactiv Evergreen’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue